heptarch/heptarch.github.io/drafts/demon.md

 Ȣ. The waters are stilled.
 The Ashen House is an empty box of stone, its genius fled.
-The sky is coruscant with unfamiliar suns.
+The sky is coruscant—Ellen notes—with unfamiliar suns.

-<i>Child, what should you like to do?</i> Now she unforgets:
+<i>Child, what should you like to do?</i>
-planetoids keening over the sky, bristling with teeth and luminescent ruin

 Tilleadh.
 She will see the stars again.